 We computed the gas mass from our deprojected density profiles and stacked them in the same way as described above.
 In the self-similar model, the gas mass is expected to follow the relation $M \propto T^{3/2}$ (e.g., Bryan & Norman 1998).
 However, observational works indicate that the actual $M{gas} - T$ relation is steeper than the expected selfsimilar scaling (Neumann & Arnaud 2001; Arnaud et al. 2007; Croston et al. 2008) because of the lower gas fraction in groups and poor clusters.
-For this work, we use the rela-
+For this work, we use the relation determined from the REXCESS sample (Croston et al. 2008) to rescale our gas mass profiles,